scottyab/ssl-pin-generator/readme.md

 SSL Pin Generator
 =================

 Is a simple Java base util to generate SSL pins based on a certificate's Subject Public Key Info as described on <a href="http://goo.gl/AIx3e5">Adam Langley's Weblog</a> (a.k.a Public Key pinning).
-Pins are base-64 SHA-1 hashes, consistent with the format Chromium uses for <a href="http://goo.gl/XDh6je">static certificates</a>.
+Pins are base-64 SHA-1 [default] hashes, consistent with the format Chromium uses for <a href="http://goo.gl/XDh6je">static certificates</a>.
 See Chromium's <a href="http://goo.gl/4CCnGs">pinsets</a> for hostnames that are pinned in that browser.

-I created this mainly to be compatible with [okhttp](https://square.github.io/okhttp/) 2.1+
+I created this mainly to be compatible with [okhttp](https://square.github.io/okhttp/) 2.1+, but later added the option to specific which hashing algorithm can be used to make this compatible with Android's `<network-security-config>`

 ##Usage

 *Warning you should ensure you run this on a trusted network*

-Download the jar [here](https://github.com/scottyab/ssl-pin-generator/releases/download/v0.1/generatePins.jar) or clone and compile the class.
+Download the jar [here](https://github.com/scottyab/ssl-pin-generator/releases/download/v0.2/generatePins.jar) or clone and compile the class.

-Simply pass to hostname and optionally port to the jar. `$ java -jar generatePins.jar <your hostname:port">`
+Simply pass to hostname with optionally port, and algorithm to the jar. `$ java -jar generatePins.jar <your hostname:port"> algorithm`

+###Default

 i.e `$ java -jar generatePins.jar publicobject.com`